Natural Tips To Make Your Baby’s Skin Fair

 6. Moisturizing

 Babies have delicate skin.
-A gentle baby massage using a mild moisturizer, baby lotion, or baby cream three to four times a day.
+A gentle massage using a mild moisturizer, baby cream, or baby lotion on newborns three to four times a day can help.

 Rationale: Moisturizing maintains skin hydration and prevents dryness.
 It soothes the baby’s skin but doesn’t change the skin color.